 You can bend the mic arm to curve toward your face, which is a feature I didn’t actually notice for a few weeks (look, I’m not in the habit of forcefully twisting my tech around) but it’s much appreciated, allowing you to find the perfect spot as close to your mouth as possible without it getting in the way.

 A lack of isolation is expected, as instead of tightly enveloping your ears, the HS80 gently cushions them with large plush memory foam pads covered in cloth.
-This means the headset looks a bit bulky and wide overall, but it’s certainly comfortable to wear for hours on end and don’t get uncomfortably warm (at least, not in winter).
+This means the headset looks a bit bulky and wide overall, but it’s certainly comfortable to wear for hours on end and doesn’t get uncomfortably warm (at least, not in winter).
 The ‘floating’ headband design ensures a flexible but snug fit, and I’m happy to report it hasn’t fallen off my head (yet).

-It’s worth mentioning that I encountered an issue with the first test unit I was sent – after a short time using it in wireless mode, the connection would begin to cut out intermittently, and eventually stop working entirely.
+It’s worth mentioning that I encountered an issue with the first test unit I was sent – after a short time of using it in wireless mode, the connection would begin to cut out intermittently, and eventually stop working entirely.
 This may have been a hardware issue, as our replacement headset works perfectly fine without any hitches.

 So, if you’re looking for a wireless headset for competitive gaming sessions over voice chat, the HS80 ticks quite a few boxes and comes with a couple of caveats.
 It’s either all work or all play, as you won’t be able to get a full day of both out of it; you won’t be able to wander too far away from your gaming PC considering the headset’s signal can’t stretch as far as its competitors; and you’ll need to fiddle with the EQ settings to get an even sound if you’re bothered about music.
 But once that’s sorted, the HS80 sounds great, feels comfortable to wear, and best of all, makes your voice sound crystal clear.